Marchosias140/lobster-podman/README.md

 Updates:

+- New compose file for easier management.

 -In process of removing unnecesary dependencies to make the file smaller.

--Testing a compose file in order to make usage easier.